vitessio/website/content/en/blog/2023-04-15-schemadiff.md

 - You shouldn't be able to `DropColumn` if there's a `FOREIGN KEY` referencing that column, though.
 - The list goes on.

 As we can see, there's a lot of validations involved.
 Some of them actually depend on each other!
-Say I'm dropping a column as well as a `FOREIGN KEY` that references that column.
+Say we drop a column as well as a `FOREIGN KEY` that references that column.
 MySQL-wise this is a single `ALTER TABLE` operation.
 But, programmatically, `schemadiff` needs to first remove the `FOREIGN KEY`, and then remove the column.
 The reverse order is invalid. `schemadiff` resolves the correct order of operations inside a table.

 But then, it also resolves the correct order of operations in the grand context of the schema.
 Consider this diff: